 Day to day workplace productivity involves many factors.
 No employee comes to work in a vacuum, so their work environment is only part of the equation.
 Mental health issues and feeling included are real problems in our modern workplace and do impact the productivity and the performance of each person.
 For decades these topics were ignored, but companies that are willing to address them are reaping the rewards.

 Plans, Passion, and People

-The answers in my workshop fall into three areas that add up to improve workplace productivity while doing what your really want – Results and Performance:
+The answers in my workshop fall into four areas that add up to improve workplace productivity while doing what your really want – Results and Performance: